by Robyn Jones

 Today I am more ‘Me’ than I have been in a very long time.
 The intense anxiety I used to feel has decreased significantly, and I even have moments of no anxiety – and these are increasing in their frequency.
 Replacing the anxiety are feelings of natural strength, fragility, insightfulness – all the feelings I remember having as a kid.
 I am also slowly getting my healthy body back.
 This will take some more time, as the many years of stress and anxiety my body has endured have taken their toll, but nothing has shown up yet that cannot be reversed by a good dose of self-care, true love, and medical assistance when necessary.

-Original article published on The Truth About Serge Benhayon website on September 4, 2012.
+Original article published on September 2012.